 Our mean gender pay gap is 17.2% and mean ethnicity pay gap is 17.9% as set out in our latest annual pay gap reports.
 The GPG is a measure of the disparity in average (mean and median) earnings of men and women who work at our University.

-In general, there are fewer women and ethnic minority staff in senior roles, which affects our results.
 We are continuing to eliminate these disparities and we recognise that the best way to do this is through focussed action, interventions and constructive dialogue.
 We will continue to report openly and transparently and make the changes that are needed.

 On our ethnicity pay gap findings, we are transparent and aim to further understand our position so that we can put into place actions which will make a real difference.
 We are one of the first in the sector to publish this information.